 These ancient bronze helmets are thin and far too fragile for battle.
 Almost certainly, they were used only for ceremonial purposes.
 In contrast, surviving Viking-age iron helmets and helmet fragments are robust, and show clear signs of damage from weapons.

-Perhaps during the Romantic 19th century Viking revival, this early evidence was misinterpreted, and the notion that Vikings all wore horned helmets became established.
+Given the limited evidence available, I think it unlikely that Viking-age warriors wore horned helmets.
+Perhaps during the Romantic 19th century Viking revival, this early bronze-age evidence was misinterpreted, and the notion that Vikings all wore horned helmets became established.

 Back